Data and Technology Advancement (DATA) National Service Scholar Program: Data Scientists Advancing Biomedical Research

 - Engage with policymakers, top researchers at NIH and other institutions, and industry partners at the cutting edge of data science.

 NIH Prioritized Projects for DATA Scholars

 Applicants should possess technical skills in one or more of the following areas, as relevant to their proposed project area(s): artificial intelligence, cloud computing, data engineering, data science, database management, project management, software design, supercomputing, and/or bioinformatics.
 Industry experience is desired.
 Applicants should have an M.D., Ph.D. or equivalent doctoral degree and have advanced experience in data science or related fields.
-There is no citizenship requirement for applicants.
-An applicant may be a citizen or a non-citizen national of the United States, have been lawfully admitted for permanent residence (i.e., possess a currently valid Permanent Resident Card USCIS Form I-551, or other legal verification of such status), or be a non-U.S. citizen.
-For non-U.S. citizens with temporary U.S. visas, visa status must allow the applicant to conduct the proposed research at the National Institutes of Health.
+Applicants must be citizens or non-citizen nationals of the United States, or have been lawfully admitted for permanent residence (i.e., possess a currently valid Permanent Resident Card USCIS Form I-551, or other legal verification of such status).

 Compensation and Benefits

 Salary level will be determined based upon the Scholar’s past experience.
 Relocation expenses may be paid.